ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/configuring-tests.md

 ```

 #### @test:AfterGroups {}
-For each group specified in this annotation, the AfterGroups annotated function will be executed once after all the
+For each group specified in this annotation, the `AfterGroups` annotated function will be executed once after all the
 tests belonging to the group is executed.

 ***Example:***

-For each group specified in this annotation, the `AfterGroups` annotated function will be executed once after all the
-tests belonging to the group is executed.

 ```ballerina
 import ballerina/io;
 import ballerina/test;